nathanael-fijalkow/games_book/_sources/11_Counters/avag.md

 obtained in Section {ref}`11-sec:reach` exactly the same results as in the general case.
-Thankfully, the situation changes drastically if we consider the other types of vector games: coverability, non-termination, and parity@parity vector games become decidable in asymmetric vector games.
+Thankfully, the situation changes drastically if we consider the other types of vector games: coverability, non-termination, and parity become decidable in asymmetric vector games.
 The main rationale for this comes from order theory, which prompts the following definitions.